Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Townsville - South SA2 had a median taxpayer income of $53,085 and an average income of $64,517.
+AreaSearch aggregated postcode level ATO data released for financial year 2022.
+Townsville - South SA2 had a median income of $53,085 and an average income of $64,517.
 Nationally, the median was $50,780 and the average was $64,844.
-By September 2025, these figures are estimated to be approximately $60,512 (median) and $73,543 (average), based on a 13.99% Wage Price Index growth since financial year 2022.
-The 2021 Census data indicates that incomes in Townsville - South cluster around the 60th percentile nationally.
-Specifically, 34.5% of residents (2,018 individuals) fall within the $1,500 to $2,999 income range, similar to the surrounding region where 31.7% occupy this bracket.
+By September 2025, estimates project a median income of approximately $60,512 and an average income of around $73,543, based on Wage Price Index growth of 13.99%.
+Census data from 2021 shows household, family, and personal incomes in Townsville - South cluster at the 60th percentile nationally.
+Income analysis reveals that 34.5% of residents (2,018 individuals) fall within the $1,500-$2,999 income range.
 After housing costs, residents retain 88.5% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income